-Process Of Opening A China Bank Account
+The Process Of Opening A Chinese Bank Account

-However, if you cannot be present in China due to a travel ban, some banks are now accepting video applications as well.
+However, if you cannot be present in China due to a travel ban, some Chinese banks are now accepting video applications as well.
 The bank will need to validate this video as part of their internal compliance process.
 Once the video application is accepted, a bank representative will perform a site visit.
 If satisfactory, the bank will go ahead and approve your bank account.

-While this may sound a lengthy process, many commercial banks are trying to facilitate this with leniency to help all the new clients with alternative solutions.
+While this may sound like a lengthy process, many commercial banks are trying to facilitate this with leniency to help all the new clients with alternative solutions.
 In fact, some banks can organise a virtual interview, under the condition that the legal representative’s documentation is notarised at the Chinese Embassy or Consulate of the country they reside in.

 What To Do If Your Bank Account Is Frozen?